-NATURE OF BUSINESS AND REPORTING ENTITY - The Tulsa Industrial Authority (the "Authority") is a public trust created under Section 176, Title 60 of the Oklahoma Statutes and Oklahoma Trust Act.
-The primary purpose of the Authority is to promote economic development within and near Tulsa, Oklahoma through financing of various facilities.
-Its activities primarily consist of arranging financing to industrial, commercial and other organizations.
+NATURE OF BUSINESS AND REPORTING ENTITY - The Tulsa Authority for Economic Opportunity (the "Authority") is a public trust created under Section 176, Title 60 of the Oklahoma Statutes and Oklahoma Trust Act.
+The primary purpose of the Authority is to promote economic development and racial equality within and near Tulsa, Oklahoma.
+Its activities primarily consist of promoting economic development, redevelopment, adequate housing and general public health, safety and welfare.

-The Authority is a component unit of the City of Tulsa (the "City") and is included in the City's Comprehensive Annual Financial Report as a discretely presented component unit.
+The Authority is a component unit of the City of Tulsa (the "City") and is included in the City's Annual Comprehensive Financial Report as a discretely presented component unit.
 The trust indenture was created in 1969 with the City of Tulsa as the beneficiary and the Metropolitan Tulsa Chamber of Commerce as Trustor.
-The trustees include the Mayor of the City of Tulsa and seven additional trustees appointed by the Mayor subject to the approval of the City Council of the City of Tulsa.
+The trust indenture was amended in February 2021 changing the name from the Tulsa Industrial Authority, updating the purpose of the trust, and redefining the composition of the trustees.
+The trustees include the Mayor of the City of Tulsa, five commissioners of the Tulsa Development Authority, and seven additional trustees appointed by the Mayor subject to the approval of the City Council of the City of Tulsa.